Balanced literacy: Reading

-During balanced literacy Reading Workshops, skills are explicitly modeled during mini-lessons.
+During balanced literacy reading workshops, skills are explicitly modeled during mini-lessons.
 The mini-lesson has four parts: the connection, the teach (demonstration), the active engagement and the link.
-The teacher chooses a skill and strategy that she believes her class needs to be based on assessments that she has conducted in her classroom.
-During the connection phase, she connects prior learning to the current skill she is currently teaching.
-The teacher announces the teaching point or the skill and strategy that she is going to teach.
-In this approach, the teacher shows kids how to accomplish the skill by modeling the strategy in a book the students are familiar with.
-The teacher likewise uses a "think aloud" in this method to show students what she is currently thinking and then allows the students to work this out in their own books or in her book during the active engagement.
-During the link phase, she reminds students about the strategies they can do while they are reading.
+The teacher chooses a skill and strategy that the class needs to be taught based on assessments conducted in the classroom.
+During the connection phase, the teacher connects prior learning to the current skill the students are currently learning.
+The teacher announces the teaching point or the skill and strategy.
+In this approach, the teacher shows students how to accomplish the skill by modeling the strategy in a book the students are familiar with.
+The teacher likewise uses a "think aloud" in this method to share thoughts and then allow the students to work this out in their own books or in the teacher's book during the active engagement.
+During the link phase, the teacher reminds students about the strategies they can do while they are reading.

 Shared reading is when the students read from a shared text.
-Often this is a big book, a book on screen using a website or documents camera.
+Often this is a big book projected on screen using a website or documents camera.
 If possible students should have their own copies also.
 Students and the teacher read aloud and share their thinking about the text.

 During mini-lessons, interactive read-aloud and shared reading the class will create anchor charts.
 These anchor charts remind students how and when to use different skills and strategies.

 Guided reading is a small group activity where more of the responsibility belongs to the student.
 Students read from a leveled text.
 They use the skills directly taught during mini-lessons, interactive read aloud and shared reading to increase their comprehension and fluency.
 The teacher is there to provide prompting and ask questions.
 Guided reading allows for great differentiation in the classroom.
 Groups are created around reading levels, and students move up when they note that the entire group is ready.
 During guided reading time the other students may be engaged in reading workstations that reinforce various skills or partner or independent reading.
 They often work in pairs during this time.
 Stations can include a library, big book, writing, drama, puppets, word study, poetry, computer, listening, puzzles, buddy reading, projector/promethean board, creation station, science, social studies.

 Independent reading is exactly what it sounds like: students reading self-selected text independently.
 Students choose books based on interest and independent reading level.

 Word study content depends on the grade level and the needs of the student.
 Kindergarten begins with phonemic awareness, then adds print for phonics, sight word work, and common rimes/onset.
 In first and second grade phonics work intensifies as students apply their knowledge in their writing including adding endings, prefixes, suffixes, and use of known sight words to study other words.
-What does it mean to "know" a word?
-The student can read it, write it, spell it and use it in conversation.
+To "know" a word means the student can read it, write it, spell it and use it in conversation.